Harriet Smithson: Death

-Toward the end of her life, Smithson suffered from paralysis, which left her barely able to move or speak.
+Smithson came close to death several times before she died, namely from a shooting incident in her garden, where the bullet missed her, and then from the first of many strokes to come.
+After four additional strokes and an "illness attributed to the cholera epidemic," Smithson suffered from increasingly declining health, including paralysis, which left her barely able to move or speak.
+She could only answer simple yes or no questions, and at the very end of her life was unable to even cry--although she did cry when Berlioz brought in a portrait of her from her glory days.
+Smithson thanked Berlioz "for the sorrow it had caused her...can there be such sweetness in regrets and memories?"
 She died on 3 March 1854, at her home on the rue Saint-Vincent, and was buried at the Cimetière Saint-Vincent.
 Berlioz later had her body reinterred at the Montmartre cemetery when Saint-Vincent's was to be redeveloped.